Baptisms

 Congratulations on the birth of your child!

-Parents who ask that their child be baptized into Christ have the most significant part to play in the passing on the Christian life to their children.
+Parents who ask that their child be baptized into Christ have the most significant part to play in the passing on of the Christian life to their children.
 It is through them that the child will come to know the love of God.
-It is through them that the child will learn to be beyond the family circle and become involved in the larger community in which he/she lives.
+It is through them that the child will learn to go beyond the family circle and become involved in the larger community in which he/she lives.
 Know of our prayers for your family!

 • How do I schedule a baptism?